rhyven/ericlight.com/content/Food/seltzer.md

 Date: 2021-12-12
 Tags: Food, Brewing
 Author: Eric Light
-Modified: 2021-12-30
+Modified: 2022-01-05

 I got into brewing seltzer during the spring of 2021, and these are my notes.
 They're in descending order, so the most-recent are at the top.
 The notes got progressively less-detailed as time went by, so those looking to actually learn things (e.g. "How much yeast nutrient should I use in a seltzer that's 100% dextrose") should read the highlights and then read from bottom-up.  :)

 # Highlights:

-* Kveik Voss is fast-fermenting and very transparent flavour.
+* Kveik Voss is fast-fermenting and relatively transparent flavour.
 Excellent for seltzer
 * It does take a couple days post-fining for the yeast scent to diminish
 * Recycling yeast is tricky with seltzer due to all the fruit sediment
-* With Dextrose as the main sugar, yeast nutrient is essential - about 15 grams seems to do the trick
+* With only sugars and fruit flesh, yeast nutrient is essential - about 15 grams seems to do the trick
 * One kg of dextrose in 19 litres will raise the ABV by approximately 2.65%
 * Don't boil the fruit or you'll get pectin haze; raise it to about 75°C to sterilise it, though

 # Fruit notes:

 * Lychee have quite a prominent character, good to pair with something that can compete
-* Mandarins seem to impart _very_ little flavour
+* Mandarins will impart _very_ little flavour unless you mash them pre-ferment
 * Jackfruit is almost undetectable, even with two cans; will try blending next time
 * Pineapple seems to digest(?) other fruits.
 The other fruit becomes quickly less-noticable while the pineapple becomes more prominent
 * Raspberries create a visually beautiful brew, as do plums

+# Other thoughts:

+* 2022-01-04 - my brews are still coming out very sweet - I'm yearning for something with a dryer character.
+Hard seltzer was featured in an exBEERiment on Brulosophy on the [difference between dextrose and sucrose](https://brulosophy.com/2021/03/22/hard-seltzer-sucrose-vs-dextrose-exbeeriments-results/) (it seems table sugar will be fine!), where Phil mentions using the W04 Paramount wine yeast(!), along with 32g of yeast nutrient(!!).
+Perhaps this will solve my sweet brews?
+Might also get my water acidity tested to make sure it's at a good pH for the fermentation.

 ---

 # Recipes and notes

+### Brew #7, 2022-01-05 - brewing: Pineapple Passion Seltzer

+**Recipe:**

+* 2kg Dextrose
+* Kveik Voss plus Mangrove Jacks' Seltzer yeast
+* 20g yeast nutrient
+* 420g tinned crushed pineapple
+* 510g tinned passionfruit pulp

+**Notes:**

+* Increased yeast nutrient to 20g this time, will see if it makes a difference
+* _Probably_ made a mistake with my yeast.
+I'd started up some Mangrove Jacks' seltzer yeast to try... but then remembered how slow it is, so I pitched some fresh Kviek on top of it.
+Eek...
+I expect the Seltzer yeast to create some off flavours at 36°C
+* Also made a mistake with the yeast nutrient - I completely forgot it until the fermenter was already in the fridge!
+Boiled some up and added it in, hopefully it doesn't really need much boiling.

-### Brew #6, 2021-12-25 - [brewing now]: Plum, Pineapple, and Mandarin Seltzer
+### Brew #6, 2021-12-28 - 2022-01-02: Plum, Pineapple, and Mandarin Seltzer

 **Recipe:**